 President Barack Obama declared June to be Gay, Lesbian, Bisexual, Transgender (GLBT) Pride month.
-The initial declaration was made three years ago via proclamation.
+The initial declaration was made four years ago via proclamation.

 Pride is an affirmation of ones self and the community as a whole.
 The modern "pride" movement began after the Stonewall riots in 1969.

 Instead of backing down to unconstitutional raids by New York police, gay people fought back, which gave the underground community the first sense of communal pride in a very well publicized incident.

 From the yearly parade that commemorated the anniversary of the Stonewall riots began a national grassroots movement.